SCOPE OF THIS CHAPTER

 The first Health Care Assessment must be conducted by a registered medical practitioner.
-Subsequent assessments may be carried out by a registered nurse or registered midwife, who should provide the Social Worker with a written report (See Arranging Health Care Assessments).
+Subsequent assessments may be carried out by a registered nurse or registered midwife, who should provide the social worker with a written report (see Section 3.4, Arranging Health Care Assessments).

 3.4 Arranging Health Assessments

 The social worker should contact the Children in Care Health team as soon as the child comes in to care and liaise with the carer/residential staff to arrange the first assessment with the child's LAC paediatrician.
 Subsequent Health Assessments are carried out for all children by LAC nurses in the city and within a 20-30 mile radius.
 For those children placed out of area, the LAC health team liaises with hosting health authority to arrange an assessment according to their local arrangements, with the support of the CCG.

 Before a Health Assessment takes place, social workers must fully complete the Consent Form, Parental History and ensure there is clear consent to obtain health history for the child and parents (where possible), to ensure it is available at the time of the appointment.

 In order for the Health Assessment to be conducted, the social worker must ensure that the parent(s) have given consent - this will usually be recorded on the Placement Information Plan /Initial Health Assessment Form at the point of becoming Looked After.
-Where a Care Order is in place, evidence of this and the Local Authority consent will suffice and a confirmatory letter should be sent to the LAC Health team when the Order is made.
+Where a Care Order is in place, evidence of this and the local authority consent will suffice and a confirmatory letter should be sent to the LAC Health team when the Order is made.

 The health professional conducting the assessment will complete a relevant Initial Health Assessment documentation and a develop Health Plan in conjunction with the child, carer, which should be passed to the child's social worker - who should give copies to the child's carer and the child's GP.Workers should give appropriate consideration to whether there is a requirement for an interpreter to be present, and arrange accordingly.